List of wooden synagogues: Replicas

-There is a replica of the Wołpa Synagogue synagogue is in Bilgoraj, and another replica of the synagogue (Połaniec) is in Sanok.
+There is a replica of the Wołpa Synagogue is in Bilgoraj, and another replica of the synagogue (Połaniec) is in Sanok.

 POLIN Museum of the History of Polish Jews in Warsaw has a partial reconstruction of the Gwoździec Synagogue.
 The ceiling painting of the synagogue in Chodoriw was reconstructed for the ANU - Museum of the Jewish People (Beit Hatefusot) in Tel Aviv.

 In the Musée d'Art et d'Histoire du Judaïsme (Museum of Jewish Art and History) in Paris there are models of several wooden synagogues.